 On the other hand, you also have the option of making the subsequent Dashboard of users dependent on the answers to their questions - and to highlight the decisive functions in particular.
 In this way, you simplify the use of your tool for your users users, increase their satisfaction and enable them to achieve even better results even more easily.

 After successful registration, you should send an automated email to new users describing the next steps and including direct call-to-actions that encourage users to interact directly with your tool.
 At the same time, you can refer in your email to possible documentation or other resources that can help users learn about your product.

 A call-to-action from your email should lead the recipient to the login.
 The first impression counts!
 After the first login, keep the screen simple, visually appealing and give your users the opportunity to decide for themselves what happens next.
 For example, whether they want to watch a video that explains the product or start using it directly.

 And if someone wants to start using the software straight away, you can explain the individual functions with tool tips in the dashboard.
 For example, by displaying corresponding notes on the various buttons and icons of your software, explaining what they mean and what they do.
 In this way, users can playfully get to know the functions of your siteand use them directly.

 In this product tour, it is also recommended to include a checklist that the users can work through to complete the onboarding.
 This can suggest to them that once they have completed this list, they are ready to use the tool to its fullest extent.

 More tips for successful user onboarding

-In addition, there are various other ways to take your users by the hand after the first use and thus ensure they continue to work with your tool in the long term.
+In addition, there are various other ways to take your users by the hand after the first use and thus ensure that they continue to work with your tool in the long term.

-3 Tips for ongoing user onboarding:
+3 tips for ongoing user onboarding: